Fixed Site Network

 R/V Monitor's Blog

-On Wednesday, March 31st, the crew of the R/V Monitor was out on the upper Bay collecting bacteria samples, taking Secchi Disk and Par sensor water clarity measurements, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
-The crew conducted side by side profile tests using the new YSI EXO2 sonde and the YSI 6 Series sonde.
-Sara captained the boat while monitoring professionals Daryll, Justin, and Rebecca collected the samples and data.
-It was a cloudy day with a southwest wind and a slight chop on the water.
-The photo taken this day was of the Conimicut lighthouse.
+On Wednesday, June 15th, the crew of the R/V Monitor was out on the upper Bay collecting nutrients and plankton samples, taking Secchi Disk water clarity measurements, conducting water column profiles using the Seabird instrument, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
+Sara captained the boat while monitoring professionals Fern, Justin and Tyler collected the samples and data.
+It was a warm and sunny day with a breeze from the northwest.
+There was a slight chop on the water this day.
+The featured photo is of the Providence-Newport ferry with the I-195 Iway bridge in the background.